Full-day AI conference in Christchurch

 EPIC AI Conference — PM Presentations

-The afternoon speaker session of the EPIC AI Conference brings together practitioners working at the edge of AI implementation, risk, infrastructure, and strategy.
+The afternoon speaker session of the EPIC AI Conference brings together practitioners working across creative AI, implementation, risk, infrastructure, and strategy.

 These are not abstract future-gazing talks.
 They are grounded presentations from people thinking deeply about what happens when AI moves from prototype to production, from possibility to governance, and from technical novelty to social consequence.
-Across four sessions, attendees hear perspectives on operational excellence, AI safety, privacy-preserving infrastructure, and the long-term future AI may unlock.
+Across four sessions, attendees hear perspectives on creative practice, AI safety, privacy-preserving infrastructure, and the long-term future AI may unlock.

 Leadership in the Age of AI